MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/auth-classes.md

 #### Best practices for naming classes
  Use the following best practices when you're naming classes:

--   Don't create two separate classes \(even if they are in two different management packs\) that would result in identical key values being stored for different objects of the two classes.
+-   Don't create two separate classes \(even if they're in two different management packs\) that would result in identical key values being stored for different objects of the two classes.

 -   When you're extending a class, always ensure that the class extension names are unique across management packs.
 If possible, use meaningful class extension names.